 In 2014 a Day Camp Waterfront Tower was constructed as well as the Papa Smurf Pavilion, a resident camp archery pavilion, and two GaGa ball pits.
-When campers arrive in 2015 they will find new tent platforms, tents, cots, and mattresses in the Kiowa site.
+When campers arrived in 2015 they will find new tent platforms, tents, cots, and mattresses.
+Our American Camping Association accreditation was renewed in the fall of 2015 as well.
+Campers can expect upgrades to the dining hall and an additional renovated latrine in the summer of 2016.